 Do any of us know what we want to do after college?
 Really?
+Do any of us even know what we want to study at college?
 ‘Cause I sure as hell didn’t know.
 I had no experience, but I had a degree and I assumed everything would just work out for me.

 I was wrong.